Q: What is AWS Backup?

 Q: What is a backup vault?

-Q: How does AWS Backup’s lifecycle feature work?
+Q: How does the AWS Backup lifecycle feature work?

 Q: How does encryption work in AWS Backup?

-Backups from AWS services that introduce backup functionality built on AWS Backup, such as Amazon EFS, are encrypted in-transit and at-rest independently from the source services, giving your backups an additional layer of protection.
+Backups for Amazon EFS, Amazon DynamoDB, Amazon S3, and VMware virtual machines are encrypted in transit and at rest independently from the source services, giving your backups an additional layer of protection.
 Encryption is configured at the backup vault level.
-Backups from services with existing backup capabilities are encrypted using the source service’s backup encryption methodology.
+Backups from other services (EC2, EBS, FSx, RDS, Aurora, DocumentDB, Neptune, Storage Gateway) are encrypted using the source service’s backup encryption methodology.
 For example, EBS snapshots are encrypted using the encryption key of the volume the snapshot was created from.

 Q: How do I use access policies in a backup vault to control access to backups?